Engbenjamin/Process_Document_Instructor_Draft/README.md

 Documenting what didn't work in your projects and how you debugged can be a very valuable part of your portfolio.
 Debugging can show how a student understands the project on a deeper level beyond just an internet search of a project and can also demonstrate root cause analysis.
 Therefore, document the entirety of the process-what worked and what didn't-to impress future employers.

 ### Upload Projects and Code to GitHub To Showcase Projects
-GitHub can be a valuable place to showcase your projects and code.
-It provides a valuable supplement to your electronics engineering resume, showcasing your interests and knowledge beyond what could be described in a couple sentences on a resume.
+For an aspiring Electronics Engineer, Github can serve as a extension of a professional engineering resume beyond what could be described on a piece of paper.
+A Github profile can demonstrate your proficiency in software, firmware, and hardware elements of Electronics Engineering.
+You can capture images of prototypes, attached documentation of electrical testing, and demonstrate your ability in the engineering process from an paper-napkin concept to a working project.
+Post projects to GitHub and provide links to them on resumes and LinkedIn.

 ---
 ## Keep up with Industry Trends, Standards, Techniques, and Skills